connerCpowell/DSASeqUtils/README.md

   <li>Mac OSX</li>
 </ul>
 ## Dependencies
+All utilities require python2.7.

+design_kaspar.py requires that blastn.
+Please ensure blastn is in your path before executing design_kaspar.py

-DSASeqUtils has no dependencies except for python2.7.
-There is an optional usage of the gap_stats.py utility that requires matplotlib.
+gap_stats.py has an optional flag that requires matplotlib.

 ## Installing From Source
 Currently, the only way to install DSASeqUtils is from source.
 To install, execute the following commands: